-Of course, the best very thing you can do in order to keep up on Luxembourgish news is learn French, German or Luxembourgish and read the truly local news direct from the source.
-I am including that list at the end, in case you'd like to cheat (I mean practise) like me and read them by using Google Translate.
+Of course, the best very thing you can do in order to keep up on Luxembourgish news is to learn French, German or Luxembourgish.
+That way, you can read the truly local news direct from the source.
+I am including that list at the end, in case you’d like to practice.

 The publication also offers two daily e-newsletters (both are free).
 They typically contain more or less the same information, but in different formats.
 The first is focused more on the print version of 352LuxMag and you can subscribe here.
 The second is the more informative of the two and is more of a daily digest of what’s new on the 352LuxMag.lu web site; to subscribe, follow this link and enter your e-mail address in the box at the top of the page that reads “subscribe to newsletter,” then click “ok”.
 Expect to see content from both e-newsletters in your weekly news magazine, but rest assured, the recycled content only makes up a piece of the publication.

 Ville de Luxembourg on Facebook

 This isn’t a news site, but you can still find information here.
 Upcoming and current events in town are listed here, from lectures to festivals to exhibits to tours and other activities.
 Posts are done mostly in English, but also occasionally in French, German and Luxembourgish.

 While these are not news outlets either, I also recommend checking the online weekly circulars for Auchan and Cactus once a week for their in-store specials.
 These circulars are an unlikely source of information about upcoming festivals and holidays.
 I never would have had a heads-up on Liichtmessdag and Chandeleur had I not seen them featured prominently on the Auchan online grocery circular!
 Plus, you’ll see what grocery items are on sale for the week, to boot.